Missouri Weekend Getaway

 Weekend Getaway

-Our adventure began Friday following work.
-We left our home in Olathe, Kansas and made our way to Jefferson City, Missouri where we stayed the night and left our Blue Heeler mix with Dawns’ mother.
-The morning came quickly, and the weather forecast indicated a high percentage chance of rain at all the locations we planned to travel to.
+Our adventure began Friday after work.
+We left our home in Olathe, Kansas, and made our way to Jefferson City, Missouri, where we stayed the night and left our Blue Heeler mix with Dawn’s mother.
+The next morning came early, and the forecast promised rain across nearly every spot on our list.
+Despite the gloomy outlook, we were eager to start our Missouri waterfalls and hiking getaway.

 Clifty Creek Natural Area

-The trail to the arch can be treated as a loop or as two individual trails.
-From the parking lot, you would hike about 1/10 of a mile before you reached an intersection.
-We took a right and that hike went through the Clifty Hallow and was about a mile hike.
-According to the Missouri Department of Conservation website (https://nature.mdc.mo.gov/discover-nature/places/clifty-creek), the other route to the arch was approximately 1.4 miles.
-If you were to treat the trail as a loop, round trip would be 2.5 miles from the parking lot.
+The trail to the natural stone arch can be done as a loop or as two separate trails.
+From the parking lot, you’ll reach an intersection about a tenth of a mile in.
+We took the right fork, following the Clifty Hollow Trail—roughly a one-mile hike to the arch.
+The other route, according to the Missouri Department of Conservation, is 1.4 miles.
+If you treat it as a loop, the total round trip is about 2.5 miles.

 Maramec Spring Park